yezkez10/tp/docs/DeveloperGuide.md

 1. _{ more test cases …​ }_

-### Deleting a person
+### Deleting a Patient

-1. Deleting a person while all persons are being shown
+1. Deleting a patient from `Patients` list

-    1. Prerequisites: List all persons using the `list` command.
-Multiple persons in the list.
+    1. Prerequisites: List all patients using the `list` command.
+At least 1 patient in the list.
+Use `add` to add a patient into the list.

-    1. Test case: `delete 1`<br>
+    2. Test case: `delete 1`<br>
-       Expected: First Patient is deleted from the list.
+        Expected: First patient is deleted from the list.
 Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.

-    1. Test case: `delete 0`<br>
+    3. Test case: `delete 0`<br>
-       Expected: No person is deleted.
+    Expected: No patient is deleted.
 Error details shown in the status message.
-Status bar remains the same.

-    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+    4. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
        Expected: Similar to previous.

-1. _{ more test cases …​ }_
+### View Available Timeslots

+2. Viewing available timeslots on a given `DATE`

+    1. Prerequisites: None but good to have some appointments made using `appt`

+    2. Test case: `view /on 02-01-2024`<br>
+       Expected: Displays all available timeslots under the timeslot tab.
+Success message and `DATE` shown in the status message.

+    3. Test case: `view /on 02/02/2024`<br>
+       Expected: No Timeslots will be displayed.
+Error details shown in the status message.

+    4. Other incorrect view commands to try: `view`, `view /on x`, `...` (where x is past date)<br>
+       Expected: Similar to previous.

 ### Saving data